alxhotel/angular-openvidu/README.md

 $ npm run build
 ```

-Then, you will see the module compiled in the `dist` folder.
+Then, you will see the module compiled in the `/dist` folder.

 Things you need to know before contributing to this project: